Chirag-Agrawal/StoreMonitoring/README.md

    - To view a specific report, use the report ID in the URL.
    - Visit `http://localhost:8000/kitchens/get_report/{report_id}` to view the details of a report.

-## Contributing

-Contributions to StoreMonitoring are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - [Django](https://www.djangoproject.com/) - Web framework for Python
 - [Pandas](https://pandas.pydata.org/) - Data manipulation library in Python

-Feel free to customize this README file according to your project's specific details and requirements.